sohailmamdani/sohailmamdani.github.io/_posts/2016-04-02-nifty-ipad-things.markdown

 tags: apple,ios,mac,iPad,iPad Pro,
 ---

-I've been using two iPad Pros over the last week, trying to see which one I will end up going with as my next iPad.
+I've been using two iPad Pros over the last week, trying to see which one I will end up going with for my next iPad.
 As much as I want to "settle" for the iPad Baby Pro, I keep coming back to the Big Pro, for a variety or reasons.

 With that in mind, here are a few nifty things I learned about using both iPads in the context of a primary work device.